xyloid/a_dive_into_ray_tracing/rt_next_week/README.md

 Modern ray tracers have more physically based lights, which have **position and size**.

 To create such light sources, we need emissive materials to turn any regular object into something that emits light into our scene.

+## Instances

+### Translation and Rotation

+Note the below 2 shifts have differnt reference coordinate frames.

+- hit: shift the ray

+- bounding_box: shift the object

+## Volumes

+Implementation of **smoke/fog/mist** effects.

+volumes /  participating media

+- subsurface scattering: usually adds software architectural mayhem because volumes are a different animal than surfaces.

+- a surface that probabilistically might or might not be there at every point in the volume